Ayushi-Savla/MarbleMaze/README.md

 # Dependencies
 To build this game, the following dependencies/packages were used:
   Pygame to generate the game and the layout.
-  Sys provides access to some variables used or maintained by the interpreter and to functions that interact strongly with the interpreter.
+  Sys to provide access to some variables used or maintained by the interpreter and to functions that interact strongly with the interpreter.
 # How we built it
 In this project, we built a simple maze game where a player navigates a marble using the arrow keys.
 Key techniques include grid-based collision detection, layered rendering for a 3D marble effect, and real-time input handling.
 # Installation and Running
 The game created can be created or installed throught the following procedure:
+  1. Open your terminal on a python text editor - pycharm is used in our case.
-  1. Use the `pip` command to install the `pygame` and `sys` library.
+  2. Run the `pip` command to install the `pygame` and `sys` library - pip install pygame sys.
-  2. Download the file from the repository or copy the code into the compiler.
+  3. Download the file from the repository or copy the code into the text editor.
-  3. Run the program from the `main` function.
+  4. Run the program from the `main` function.
 # Code Overview
 1. Initialisation
   - The game initialises the Pygame, screen setting and constants like colors and screen dimensions.